santikka/R-course/README.md

 This function creates the file `Rcourse/R/sysdata.rda` based on the files in the translations directory.

-### tests
-Additional tests to verify the correct answers of the final exam of the course.
-These are purposely separate from the package tests, since the callback structure used by the UI cannot be tested non-interactively.

 ### translations
 Provides the character strings for the interactive package UI in both English and Finnish as the files `Rcourse_interface_en.yaml` and